 The Group measures and manages market risk using the VaR method.
 For its market risk measurement model, the Group uses a historical simulation method (holding period of 240 business days (one year); confidence interval of 99%; and observation period of 1,200 business days (five years)).
 For liability measurement, the Group uses its own internal model.
-Furthermore, the Group has reviewed its practice based on its monitoring results as well as changes in its position, and adapted the method for measuring market VaR reflecting the Group's position from the fiscal year ended March 31, 2023.

-As of March 31, 2022, the Group calculated the amounts of its market risk exposure (estimated potential losses from such risk) at ¥3,853,231 million.
 As of March 31, 2023, the Group calculated the amounts of its market risk exposure (estimated potential losses from such risk) at ¥4,722,630 million.
+As of March 31, 2024, the Group calculated the amounts of its market risk exposure (estimated potential losses from such risk) at ¥4,553,233 million.
 VaR provides the major market risk exposure which is statistically calculated under certain probability based on historical market fluctuations.
 Thus, it may not capture fully the risk stemming from extraordinary changes in the market environment that are normally considered improbable.
 To complement such risks, the Group conducts stress testing using a variety of scenarios.